 The Sheldon Effect: ‘funny’ books about mental illness

-In the past few weeks I have read two books: Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
-Brian Conaghan’s When Mr Dog Bites is about a teenage boy, Dylan Mint, and his struggles with going to Drumhill special school … Continue reading
+In the past few weeks I have read two books: Brian Conaghan’s When Mr Dog Bites is about a teenage boy, Dylan Mint, and his struggles with going to Drumhill special school and battling tourette’s syndrome (amongst other mental health issues).
+On top of all of that, he thinks that he is going to die. … Continue reading

 Kim Kardashian and Elena Ferrante: the problem with public privacy